The Love Affair (film): Plot

 Vince (Richard Gomez) and Trisha (Dawn Zulueta) are a married couple.
 Vince wants his marriage annulled after he finds out his wife is having an affair.
 He consults advice from a lawyer named Adie (Bea Alonzo) who is dealing with a similar situation as well.
 Stumbling from their own forefront and heartaches, the three will succumb to an unusual affair in the crossroads of their lives and regain strength from their downfalls.
-Will Vince and Trisha ever rekindle a broken flame?
-And will Adie have the chance to get up again?